 As with most things, there are of course negative points to buying a shared ownership home.
-For example, you may find it frustrating that you are still paying rent and in addition a service charge and mortgage.
+For example, you may find it frustrating that you are still paying rent.
+In addition there is a service charge to pay as well as your shared ownership mortgage.

 Most shared ownership properties are leasehold.
-This means that the land belongs to the housing association.
-If you invest more money into your property and eventually buy it outright you may be able to buy the leasehold too.
+This means that the land belongs to someone else, usually the housing association.
+If you invest more money into your property you may eventually be able to buy it outright.
+You may be able to buy the leasehold too.
 Always check with your housing association.